benradstone/wandisco-documentation-ldm/docs/command-reference.md

         migration exclusion del: Remove an exclusion from a migration. migration list: List running and active migrations.
-      * migration new: Create a new migration. migration run: Start or resume a migration. migration show: Get migration details. migration stop: Abort a migration.
+      * migration new: Create a new migration. migration run: Start a migration. migration show: Get migration details. migration stop: Abort a migration.
         status: Get migration status.